 Fig. 2: Evolution of a MEG over time in face of replica 3 running on a Byzantine faulty process performing equivocation on replicas 1 and 2 running on correct processes.
-Messages associated to operations β and γ are an application-layer conflict, and replica 3 equivocates by sending $\beta \to \alpha$ to replica 1 but $\gamma \to \alpha$ to replica 2.
-The MEG, guaranteeing the SEC formalization of 'conflict-freedom' to the application layer, eventually provides converged current states of the causal history at both replica 1 and 2, and contains both equivocated operations β and γ .
+Messages associated to operations $\beta$ and $\gamma$ are an application-layer conflict, and replica 3 equivocates by sending $\beta \rightarrow \alpha$ to replica 1 but $\gamma \rightarrow \alpha$ to replica 2.
+The MEG, guaranteeing the SEC formalization of 'conflict-freedom' to the application layer, eventually provides converged current states of the causal history at both replica 1 and 2, and contains both equivocated operations $\beta$ and $\gamma$ .
 To solve the remaining application layer conflict based on the synchronized causal history is left to the application.